Hannastown Golf History

-Our mission as a private golf club is to provide members, guests and their families with exceptional golfing facilities and social dining.
+Our mission as a private golf club is to provide members, guests and their families with exceptional golfing facilities and casual dining.
 We will foster a culture of excellence based on Hannastown’s traditions and fiscal responsibility, and pledge to provide premier value for our members and prospective members.

 We have identified these core values as critical to our efforts to realize our vision and mission:

 We will treat members, guests and staff with respect and integrity.
 We will welcome all viewpoints, and pledge to be fair, honest and consistent in our dealings with members and staff.

 The club’s management, staff and board of directors will strive at all times to provide the utmost in quality and service.